Neha21-svg/Neha21-svg/README.md

 ## About Me - Neha Kumari
 👋 Hi there!
 I'm Neha Kumari, a passionate software developer and tester with a strong foundation in Programming and Communication.
 Currently transitioning into the software field, I am committed to delivering quality and seamless user experiences through rigorous testing and development practices.

-🎓 Education
+## 🎓 Education
  .Bachelor of Business Administration
-.Currently enhancing my software skills at Masai School.
+ .
+Currently enhancing my software skills at Masai School.

+## Skills
+## Programming skills